Bloomington Felony Lawyer

 If you have been charged with a felony in Illinois, it is critical that you consult an experienced defense attorney immediately to discuss your next legal steps.
 Keep in mind that, while the statute of limitations for crimes is generally 3 years, serious felonies like murder or sex crimes have no time limit.
 As a result, it is in your best interests to seek out an attorney as soon as possible to get started on your defense.

-Sentencing Rules for Felonies in Illinois
+What are the Sentencing Rules for Felonies in Illinois?

 Crimes punished by at least 1 year in state prison or life imprisonment are felony crimes in Illinois.
-Illinois law groups felonies into different classes for the purposes of sentencing, where the most serious felonies are first-degree murder and Class X felonies, following by Class 1 through Class 4.
+Illinois law groups felonies into different classes for the purposes of sentencing, where the most serious felonies are first-degree murder and Class X felonies, followed by Class 1 through Class 4.

 Upon conviction, a defendant might face a range of sentences depending on the nature of the crime, such as: